-Warehouse workers unload the products from the container and operate forklifts and other equipment to
+Warehouse workers unload the products from the container and operate forklifts and other equipment to move them around the facility.

 TRUCK SHUTTLES

 Shipping companies often contract a trucking company or an independent owner-operator to transport freight out of the terminal.